 Cambodia may be less developed than Thailand but cyclists can still get away without a tent here.

-Outside of the main towns, the choice can sometimes be depressing.
-You’re most likely to find a few dreary guesthouses on the main road.
-They won’t cost much, usually around $4-7 U.S. for a room, but you never know if you’re going to find a gem or a place where cleanliness is below what you might hope for.
+The choice outside of the main towns can sometimes be depressing.
+You’re most likely to find a few guesthouses on the main road.
+They won’t cost much, usually around $4-7 U.S. for a room, but you never know if you’re going to find a gem or a place with grubby walls and thin sheets.

 For the most part, there’s always at least one guesthouse within a day’s ride, although occasionally this means doing some long distances.
 If you’re not confident putting in the odd day over 100km then you might want to pack a tent just in case.
 You could ask permission to put it up at a temple or within the grounds of a police station or school.